Coloring, List Coloring, and Painting Squares of Graphs (and other related problems): Strong Edge Coloring

 The \erdos--\nesetril\ Conjecture is easy for $\Delta\le2$.
 For $\Delta=3$, it was proved by Andersen~\cite{Andersen92} and also by Hor\'{a}k, He, and Trotter~\cite{HorakHT93}.
 For $\Delta=4$, Hor\'{a}k~\cite{Horak90} showed that $\chi^s(G)\le 23$, Cranston~\cite{Cranston06} strengthened this to $\chi^s(G)\le 22$, and Huang, Santana, and Yu~\cite{HSY} strengthened it further to $\chi^s(G)\le 21$.
 The proofs of \cite{Andersen92}, \cite{Cranston06}, and~\cite{HSY} all follow the same approach.
 For some specified vertex $v$ in $G$, we color the edges greedily in order of non-increasing distance from $v$.
 Thus, at the time each edge is colored, it has at most $2\Delta^2-3\Delta$ restrictions on its color, so it uses color at most $2\Delta^2-3\Delta+1$.
 This is true for all edges except those incident to $v$.
 So the hard work consists of showing that we can choose $v$ such that we can finish the coloring.
 Substituting $\Delta=3$ gives the desired bound of 10.
 Substituting $\Delta=4$ gives 21.
 To finish the coloring easily,~\cite{Cranston06} uses a $22^{\textrm{nd}}$ color, only near $v$.
 To save this extra color,~\cite{HSY} considers a wide range of options that work for $v$, and ultimately shows that every graph contains at least one of them.

+The class $\G_7$ is all graphs $G$ with $\max_{vw\in E(G)}d(v)+d(w)\le 7$; this generalizes subcubic graphs.
+Intuitively, $\G_7$ lies between the classes of subcubic and subquartic graphs, at least in terms of colors needed for a strong edge-coloring.
+Chen, Huang, Yu, and Zhou~\cite{CHYZ} conjectured $\chi^s(G)\le 13$ for each $G\in \G_7$ (and proved $\chi^s(G)\le 15$).
+This conjecture is best possible due to a blow-up of the 5-cycle, similar to that described above.
+The best progress is due to Nelsen and Yu~\cite{NY}, who proved the conjecture for all planar graphs.

 For every bipartite graph $G$, Faudree, Gy{\'a}rf{\'a}s, Schelp, and Tuza~\cite{FaudreeGST89} conjectured that $\chi^s(G)\le \DeltaG^2$.
 They proved the weaker statement that if $G$ is such that in every strong edge-coloring each edge must get a distinct color (and $G$ is bipartite), then $G$ has at most $\DeltaG^2$ edges.
-Their conjecture was strengthened by Brualdi and Quinn~\cite{BQ}, as follows.
+Brualdi and Quinn Massey~\cite{BQm} conjectured the following.

-\begin{conjecture}[\cite{BQ}] If $G$ is bipartite with parts $A$ and $B$, then $\chi^s(G)\le \Delta_A\Delta_B$, where $\Delta_A$ and $\Delta_B$ are the maximum degrees, respectively, of vertices in $A$ and $B$. \end{conjecture}
+\begin{conjecture}[\cite{BQm}] If $G$ is bipartite with parts $A$ and $B$, then $\chi^s(G)\le \Delta_A\Delta_B$, where $\Delta_A$ and $\Delta_B$ are the maximum degrees, respectively, of vertices in $A$ and $B$. \end{conjecture}

 This conjecture is sharp, as witnessed by the complete bipartite graph $K_{\Delta_A,\Delta_B}$.
-As a first step, Brualdi and Quinn proved the case when each cycle in $G$ has length divisible by 4.
-The case $\Delta_A=1$ is trivial, since the graph is a disjoint union of stars.
-The case $\Delta_A=2$ was proved by Nakprasit~\cite{nakprasit08}, and the case $\Delta_A=3$ by Huang, Yu, and Zhou~\cite{HYZ}.
+As a first step, Brualdi and Quinn Massey proved the case of the conjecture when each cycle in $G$ has length divisible by 4.
+The case of Conjecture~\ref{BQm-conj} when $\Delta_A=1$ is trivial, since the graph is a disjoint union of stars.
+The case when $\Delta_A=2$ was proved by Nakprasit~\cite{nakprasit08}, and the case when $\Delta_A=3$ by Huang, Yu, and Zhou~\cite{HYZ}.

-Mahdian~\cite{Mahdian} used the probabilistic method to show that if $G$ is $C_4$-free, then $\chi^s(G)\le (2+o(1))\frac{\DeltaG^2}{\ln \DeltaG}$.
+Mahdian~\cite{Mahdian} used the R\"{o}dl nibble (more details are given at the end of this section) to show that if $G$ is $C_4$-free, then $\chi^s(G)\le (2+o(1))\frac{\DeltaG^2}{\ln \DeltaG}$.
+More generally, his proof works for graphs that are $K_{2,t}$-free for any fixed $t$.
 (This result was generalized by Vu~\cite{Vu} to a similar upper bound, with a worse multiplicative constant, when any fixed bipartite graph is forbidden as a subgraph.)
-Mahdian also strengthened the conjecture of Faudree et al.~in a different direction.
+Mahdian also conjectured that the same bound holds for $K_{t,t}$-free graphs, for any fixed $t$.
+This conjecture was proved by Bi, Bradshaw, Dhawan, and Xu~\cite{BBDX}, using a variation of Mahdian's argument.
+In fact, with more work they saved a factor of 2: Every $K_{t,t}$-free graph satisfies $\chi^s(G)\le (1+o(1))\frac{\DeltaG^2}{\ln \DeltaG}$.